Mobile Device Security Standards and Guidelines

 The following are general best practices that must be implemented on University owned and personal mobile devices containing confidential or controlled University information.
-When available, University provided Mobile Device Management software will be required to enforce portions of these best practices.
+Note that University provided Mobile Device Management software, AirWatch, is required to enforce portions of these best practices.
 Additional measures should be implemented based on risk and/or based on specific capabilities of particular devices.

 - Enable full disk encryption – newer models of mobile devices have built-in full disk encryption capability, but in many cases must be manually enabled.
 On iOS devices and some Android devices, encryption is enabled as soon as a password is set.
 You must manually verify that the encryption is enabled.
 Enabling encryption not only prevents unauthorized access to data, but also provides safe harbor from State breach notification requirements.

 - Back up your data frequently: Make sure that all of your data is backed up in case your mobile device is lost or damaged, or your device is locked out for any other reason.
 Device encryption will prevent data recovery and so your only option is to restore from backups.
 Make sure that the location that you are backing to is secure and approved for University data (ensuring encryption during transmission and storage) and that you test the integrity of your backups periodically.

 - Choose a strong password – while it may not always be practical to implement a very complex password on a mobile device, you must ensure that the password is not easy to guess.
 Avoid using easy to guess sequences of numbers like, ‘1111’, ‘1234’.
 Where technically capable, enable a minimum of 6 hard-to-guess characters with a lock-out of 30 minutes after 3 incorrect tries.
 Change the password every 6 months.

 - Never share your password with anyone – similar to your NetID, never share your mobile device password with anyone including friends or family members, especially if doing so will also provide unfettered access to resident confidential or controlled University information.